Sirspam/Nya/README.md

 # Nya <img src="https://raw.githubusercontent.com/Sirspam/Sirspam/main/chocola_mini_sitting.png" align="right" width="150">
 Beat Saber mod for displaying nya-tastic images from various anime themed web APIs
 ## Usage
-Nya's settings can be accessed from either the Mod Settings panel or from within Nya's setting modal
 ### Accessing Nya's Settings
 Nya's settings can be accessed from the ⚙️ button, pressing this will bring up a modal for common settings, such as the currently selected API.
 Further settings can be accessed from the ➕ tab.

+Alternatively settings can be accessed from BSML's Mod Settings view.
 ### Resetting Nya's Floating Screen Position
 Nya features a floating screen, allowing Nya to be accessed outside of the gameplay setup panel.
 In the event that this floating screen gets stuck somewhere inaccessible it's position can be reset from BSML's mod settings panel.
 The position can also be reset from Nya's settings modal and settings view.
 ### Supported Image Sources